3.5 Manual Recalibration of ACS Data

 Example 5: CTE Correction On Sub-array Images

-The ACS Instrument Team implemented new flight software in Cycle 24 that changed the way CCD sub-array images are read out.
-This change makes it possible to apply the pixel based CTE correction to sub-array images.
+The ACS Instrument Team implemented new flight software in Cycle 24 that changed the way CCD subarray images are read out.
+This change makes it possible to apply the pixel-based CTE correction to subarray images.
 Here we illustrate the steps necessary to implement the correction in post processing.

-The correction is implemented by using a tool within the acstools python package called acs_destripe_plus.
+The correction is implemented by using a tool within the acstools Python package called acs_destripe_plus.
 This tool is useful for when the built-in calacs de-striping algorithm using overscans is insufficient or unavailable.
 The use of this tool to apply the CTE correction is limited to the following cases:

-- All 2K sub-arrays taken after SM4.
+- All 2K subarrays taken after SM4.

-- Smaller sub-arrays taken after October 2016.
+- Smaller subarrays taken after October 2016.

-, which we have copied to a new file called filename.fits for the following example.
+For this example we will use the raw observation of the 47 Tuc calibration field with rootname JD5702JPQ, which we have copied to a new file called filename.fits for the following example.
 These data were taken using the WFC1B-1K aperture.
-This is a 1024 x 2048 pix sub-array.
+This is a 1024 x 2048 pix subarray.

-Update the image header to turn on the PCTECORR switch and update reference file information as necessary.
-Subarray images do not have the PCTETAB and DRKFILE reference file names populated automatically, so these header keywords are updated with the code below.
+PCTECORRswitch and update reference file information as necessary.
+Subarray images do not have thePCTETABandDRKCFILEreference file names populated automatically, so these header keywords are updated with the code below.

-from astropy.io import fits with fits.open('filename.fits',mode='update') as hdu: hdu[0].header['PCTECORR'] = 'PERFORM' hdu[0].header['PCTETAB'] = 'jref$19i16323j_cte.fits' hdu[0].header['DRKCFILE'] = 'jref$19j14351j_dkc.fits'
+Python INPUT:from astropy.io import fits with fits.open('filename.fits', mode='update') as hdu: hdu[0].header['PCTECORR'] = 'PERFORM' hdu[0].header['PCTETAB'] = 'jref$8ch1518tj_cte.fits' hdu[0].header['DRKCFILE'] = 'jref$9362018jj_dkc.fits' - Finally, run acs_destripe_plus.

-from acstools import acs_destripe_plus acs_destripe_plus.destripe_plus('filename.fits',cte_correct=True)
+Python INPUT:from acstools import acs_destripe_plus acs_destripe_plus.destripe_plus('filename.fits', cte_correct=True)

-The subarray products produced by this process do not have the proper WCS information in the header.
+This tool will give you and FLT and an FLC file.
+The FLC file is the one that has been CTE-corrected. - The subarray products produced by this process do not have the proper WCS information in the header.
 This is normally done by the pipeline via an additional call to AstroDrizzle.
-You can do this yourself with two python commands:
+You can do this yourself with two Python commands:

-from stwcs import updatewcs updatewcs.updatewcs('*flc.fits')
+Python INPUT:from stwcs import updatewcs updatewcs.updatewcs('*flc.fits')

 With that, you should have calibrated files ready for scientific analysis or to process using Astrodrizzle.